RaVeR76/Bedroom-DJ/README.md

 ### What didn't make the cut

-As you can see from my wireframes mentioned above, nothing much deviated from the original plan which I am pleasantly pleased about considering this is my first project & therefore my first website design.
+As you can see from my wireframes mentioned above, nothing much deviated from the original plan which I am very pleased about considering this is my first project & therefore my first website design.

 My hero image was going to be a simple image of me on my decks in my bedroom with a simple caption.
 Don't get me wrong, this would have worked fine & still looked cool.
 I just wanted to try something a little different to introduce myself to the world.